lffrrnt/lffrrnt.github.io/aboutme.md

 I have a BSc and MSc in Physics Engineering from Istanbul Technical University.
 I got my PhD in the Computational Sciences and Engineering Program at Kadir Has University, Istanbul, working on data-driven network reconstruction.
 My research focuses on complex systems through the lens of statistical physics.
 In addition to biological systems, I have a broad interest in social systems, mainly phase transitions and criticality phenomena in social networks.

 I like drawing characters from my favourite movies and series.
-I have a personal blog in Turkish which I write mostly on daily life - politics and feminism.
-Also, I write movie critics on a cinema blog.
+I have a personal blog in Turkish, on which I write mostly about daily life, politics, and feminism.
+I also write movie critics on a cinema blog.
 I am passionate about Istanbul.